Are electric heaters cheaper to run than central heating? Experts answer this hotly debated question so you can save money without worry

 Are electric heaters cheaper to run than central heating?

-While electric heaters are a brilliant, interim solution to add warmth to a room, they aren't a cost-effective fix long-term.
+While electric heaters are a brilliant, interim solution to add warmth to a room, they aren't a cost-effective fix long-term, even in comparison to leaving the heating on all day.

 Andy Shu, HVAC specialist at ZapFixers explains, 'No, electric heaters are generally not cheaper to run than central heating unless you're heating a small, isolated space for a short period.